 Within One Siemens, we manage adjusted industrial net debt as one component of our capital.
 Siemens defines adjusted industrial net debt as net debt less SFS Debt; less 50% of the nominal amount of our hybrid bond, plus Pension plans and similar commitments (as presented in the "Consolidated Financial Statements"), plus credit guarantees; and less fair value hedge accounting adjustments.
 The adjustment for our hybrid bond considers the calculation of this financial ratio applied by rating agencies to classify 50% of our hybrid bond as equity and 50% as debt.
 This assignment follows the characteristics of our hybrid bond such as a long maturity date and subordination to all senior and debt obligations.
 Debt is generally reported with a value representing approximately the amount to be repaid.
 However for debt designated in a hedging relationship (fair value hedges), this amount is adjusted by changes in market value mainly due to changes in interest rates.
-Accordingly, we deduct these changes in market value in order to end up with an amount of debt that approximately will be repaid, which we believe is a more meaningful figure for the calculation.
-For further information on fair value hedges see, "Notes to Consolidated Financial Statements" in the Annual Report.
+Accordingly, we deduct these changes in market value hedges see, "Notes to Consolidated Financial Statements" in the Annual Report.
 Further information concerning adjusted industrial net debt can be found in Item 5: "Operating and financial review and prospects - Liquidity and capital resources - Capital structure" in the Annual Report or in "Liquidity, capital resources and requirements" within "Interim group management report" in the Interim Report.
-A key consideration in managing our capital structure is the maintenance of ready access to the capital markets through various debt products and the preservation of our ability to repay and service our debt obligations over time.
-In order to assist it in managing its business and achieving these goals.
-Siemens has therefore set a capital structure target that is measured by adjusted industrial net debt divided by adjusted EBITDA.
-We b
+A key consideration in managing our capital structure is the maintenance of ready access to the capital markets through various debt products and the preservation of our ability to repay and service our debt divided by adjusted EBITDA.
+We believe that adopting a metric comparing our earnings-based performance relative to our indebtedness ("leverage") assists us in managing our business to achieve these goals.
+We have selected adjusted EBITDA from continuing operations as the performance element of the metric because we believe our earnings-based performance is a key determinant of the willingness of lenders to pr